 Jobs acknowledged this irony in a 1994 interview, when he was 39.
 “All the work that I have done in my life will be obsolete by the time I am 50,” he said.

 Fortunately, he was wrong — just like he was wrong in 1985 when, depressed at turning 30, he said that no artist over that age achieved anything of lasting significance.
 He wasn’t often wrong in his predictions, but we’re glad he was on these occasions!

 It’s easy to chuckle at the level of perfectionism that caused Jobs to (for example) demand the inside of NeXT computers be painted black, despite the fact that nobody would ever see them.
-But it’s also inarguable that so many of the machines he exacted his perfectionist demands on still look impressively modern today.
+But it’s also inarguable that so many of the machines he exacted his perfectionist demands upon still look impressively modern today.
 2000’s Power Mac G4 Cube, we’re looking at you!

 Happy birthday, Steve Jobs!

 Jobs fiercely controlled the Apple narrative, and sometimes gained personal credit for team efforts.
-But he always wanted the company to not get too hung up on asking, “What would Steve do?” after he had gone.
+But he always wanted the company to not get too hung up on asking, “What would Steve do?” after he was gone.
 Judging by Apple’s financial success in the years since he died, Cupertino clearly learned that lesson.